larose1498/YTDL---Youtube-Downloader/README.md

 - sudo apt upgrade

 - sudo apt install yt-dlp

+- cd into the directory with the files

 - run the command python3 UI.py.
 Optionally create script to automate last two steps.